sighupio/fury-kubernetes-ingress/README.md

 The Single Controller Package deploys a single class NGINX Ingress Controller that serves all the traffic, both internal (private) and external (public) to the cluster.

-The Dual Controller Package deploys a dual-class NGINX Ingress Controller, the `internal-ingress` and the `external-ingress` classes.
-The `internal-ingress` class is in charge of serving traffic that is inside the cluster's network, like users accessing via VPN to internal services, for example, application's admin panels or other resources that you don't want to expose to the Internet.
-The `external-ingress` serves all the traffic for the applications that are exposed to the outside of the cluster, for example, the frontend application to end-users.
+The Dual Controller Package creates two NGINX Ingress Controller classes, the `internal-ingress` and the `external-ingress` classes:

+- The `internal-ingress` class is in charge of serving traffic that is inside the cluster's network, like users accessing via VPN to internal services, for example, application's admin panels or other resources that you don't want to expose to the Internet.

-If your internal traffic is considerable and you don't want to stress the same Ingress controller that serves your public traffic, you should prefer the dual-ingress.
+- The `external-ingress` class serves all the traffic for the applications that are exposed to the outside of the cluster, for example, the frontend application to end-users.

 ### Default Configuration